zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 ### Safe Balancing Plugin

-#### PreScore plugin

-This extension point, which is invoked for all the nodes at once, will be used to cache metrics for all nodes using a single REST API  call.
-This optimization will reduce multiple calls for each node from the Score plugin below, reducing overall scheduling latency.

 #### Score plugin

 This plugin would extend the Score extension point.
 K8s scheduler framework calls the Score function for each node separately when scheduling a pod.